-The IBSC received “top billing” in a special Sunday section of the New York Times.
-In the Times' SUNDAY DIALOGUE -- How to Educate Boys, Joe Cox wrote a response to an earlier op-ed piece which discussed if and how schools should address the differences in how boys and girls learn.
-The IBSC is pleased to have been represented in this discussion, and to have been chosen among thousands of other submissions received by the NYT Editorial Department.
-We encourage your continued participation in the dialog on single-gender education.
+The IBSC received “top billing” in a special Sunday section of the NYTimes.
+In the Times' SUNDAY DIALOGUE -- How to Educate Boys, Dr. Joe Cox wrote a response to an earlier op-ed piece which discussed if and how schools should address the differences in how boys and girls learn.
+The IBSC is pleased to have been represented in this discussion, and we encourage your continued participation in the dialog on single-gender education.

 In coordination with the IBSC Annual Conference at Cape Town, South Africa, Montgomery Bell Academy, St Christopher's School, and the IBSC will host the third annual IBSC Student Forum: Civil Rights, Human Rights, and the American Experience in Nashville from 22 to 26 June, 2015.
 The DEADLINE to nominate a student WAS27 February 2015, If you have missed the deadline and would still like to nominate a student, contact email@example.com.